Radenzly/RadenBackend/README.md

 - 👋 Hi, I’m @RadenBackend
-- 👀 I’m interested in Coding Languange
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning Javascript and Css then Html
-- 📫 How to reach me Just Learning
+- 📫 How to reach me
 - 😄 Pronouns: L.A.Z.Y
 - ⚡ Fun fact: Im Dumb